President

 Matthew Carpenter, PhD

-Dr. Matthew Carpenter has been a police officer for 20 years.
+Dr. Matthew Carpenter retired as a police officer after 20 years.
 He started his career with the NYPD at the 46th Precinct in the Bronx.
 Matt then transferred Upstate to the Rochester Police Department (NY) for the remainder of his career.
 He holds several police training certifications and multiple police service awards.

 As Vice President of the New York Law Enforcement Assistance Program (NYLEAP), Matt has been helping to lead the efforts to provide confidential peer, CISM, and mental health services for all first responders, emergency service workers, and military veterans.
 Matt holds a Ph.D. with a concentration in Behavioral Science from Nova Southeastern University (FL), where he conducted research on the risk factors and precursors to police suicide.
 This topic is close to his heart and his mission.
 Matt earned a master's degree in criminal justice administration from Keuka College (NY) and a bachelor's degree in criminal justice from SUNY Brockport.